EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Andrew.
 Coursera or Edx or Datacamp course?

+Aki.
+StanCon in Finland end of August 2018 or 2019?
+Which year?

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._